 Along with talking about the amount of calories and types of foods you need to consume to achieve a well-balanced, healthful diet during pregnancy, your healthcare provider may also discuss the kinds of nutrients you will need.
 There are some key nutrients, such as folic acid and iron , which deserve extra attention during pregnancy.
 Many women may also benefit from a vitamin supplement.

 Women who are pregnant or may become pregnant should consume 600 micrograms (mcg) of folic acid, or folate, every day.
 This mineral is most important during the first several weeks of pregnancy, often before a woman even knows she is pregnant.
 Getting enough folic acid can help prevent neural tube defects, such as spina bifida .
 It may also help prevent other birth defects like cleft lip and congenital heart disease.
 You may also reduce your chance of having a miscarriage or stillbirth .

-You can meet this requirement by eating a variety of foods rich in folic acid.
+You can meet this requirement by eating a variety of foods that are rich in folic acid.
 For extra insurance, you may also want to take a folic acid supplement before you become pregnant and through your first trimester.
-(If you are taking a prenatal vitamin that contains folate, you do not need a separate folic acid supplement.)
+If you are taking a prenatal vitamin that contains folate, you do not need a separate folic acid supplement.

 Foods rich in folic acid include:

 - Green leafy vegetables, such as spinach, broccoli, and romaine lettuce

 Iron is a mineral that helps red blood cells transport oxygen around the body.
 The recommended amount of iron for pregnant women is 27 milligrams (mg).
 Not getting enough of this mineral can lead to iron-deficiency anemia and pregnancy complications.

 Eating vitamin C -rich foods along with iron-containing foods can help with iron absorption.
 However, drinking tea or coffee at the same time can inhibit iron absorption.